lelandcope/JS-Libraries/jquery.validation/README.md

     *    - http://www.gnu.org/copyleft/gpl.html

-Feel Free to branch and contribute to this validation class.
+Feel free to branch and contribute to this validation plugin.
 Any recomendations and contributions are welcomed.